FOREX-Dollar hits 1-mth low vs yen after US jobs data

 There is a chance that even a modest drop in dollar/yen could spur stop-loss short-covering in the yen, they said.

-The yen climbed broadly, with the euro hitting a fresh one-month low near 106.17 yen.
-The single currency stood at 106.41 yen, down 0.4 percent on the day.
+The yen rose broadly, with the euro hitting a fresh one-month low near 106.17 yen.
+The single currency stood at 106.46 yen, down 0.4 percent on the day.

 The euro has come under renewed pressure after weak demand at a Spanish bond auction last week rekindled worries about the euro zone's sovereign debt crisis.

-The BOJ is seen refraining from easing monetary policy and holding fire, however, until it unveils its long-term economic and price forecasts on April 27.
-(Editing by Joseph Radford)
+The BOJ is seen refraining from easing monetary policy and holding fire until it unveils its long-term economic and price forecasts on April 27.

+The BOJ's policy has been in the spotlight since its surprise monetary easing in February triggered a broad fall in the yen.
+(Editing by Michael Watson)

 * Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr